Why Do You Need Winter Tires In Alberta?

 In severe icy conditions, any tire with the three-peak Mountain and snowflakes on it is recommended, as they are the tires that Transportation Canada considers to be in need of severe winter treatment.
 As a result, they can be divided into two types: winter tires that are solely designed for use in the winter and all-weather tires that are built for use in all seasons.

-If you don’t prefer to have two distinct sets of tires, all-season tires are a year-round choice.
-If you choose all-weather or all-season tires, be certain the tread level is at least 6/32nds of an inch, or you will be sliding all winter.
+If you don’t prefer to have two distinct sets of tires, all-weather tires are a year-round choice.
+If you choose all-weather tires, be certain the tread level is at least 6/32nds of an inch, or you will be sliding all winter.

 Although winter tires are not compulsory in Alberta, it appears that more motorists are using them.